-.
-The objectives of the discipline (resulting from the grid of the specific competences acquired) 7.1 The The course "Industrial Electrotechnics" proposes a familiarization of students in general the field of Automatics and Applied Informatics with some knowledge in objective of theoretical electrical engineering and electrical machines, its objective being to the subject present different calculation methods necessary to solve problems in industrial - electrical engineering, classical or modern, and the laboratory works refer to the sizing of some assemblies, the correct use of the measuring devices and to the introduction of some industrial applications.
-7.2 Specific Its objective is to present some calculation methods, in a unitary framework, objectives which are necessary to solve the problems in classical or modern industrial electrical engineering.
-Without neglecting the theoretical aspect of the treated problems, a greater emphasis was placed on the practical applications, the course containing calculation examples. ■ The laboratory part familiarizes students with practical aspects regarding the operation of electrical systems. ·
+The course "Industrial Electrotechnics" proposes a familiarization of students in the field of Automatics and Applied Informatics with some knowledge in theoretical electrical engineering and electrical machines, its objective being to present different calculation methods necessary to solve problems in industrial electrical engineering, classical or modern, and the laboratory works refer to the sizing of some assemblies, the correct use of the measuring devices and to the introduction of some industrial applications.
+Its objective is to present some calculation methods, in a unitary framework, which are necessary to solve the problems in classical or modern industrial electrical engineering.
+Without neglecting the theoretical aspect of the treated problems, a greater emphasis was placed on the practical applications, the course containing calculation examples. • The laboratory part familiarizes students with practical aspects regarding the operation of electrical systems.

 8.1 Course Teaching No. of hours/

 methods Observations

 Chapter 1.
 INTRODUCTORY CONSTITUENTS Free exposure, 4 h

 with the

 presentation on-

 line

 Chapter 2.
 SINGLE-PHASE ELECTRICAL TRANSFORMER Free exposure, 6 h

 with the

 presentation on-

 line

 Chapter 3.
-PRESENTATION OF DIRECT CURRENT MACHINES Free exposure, 6 h
+PRESENTATION OF DIRECT CURRENT MACHINES S Free exposure, 6 h

 with the

 presentation on-

 line

 Chapter 4.
 PRESENTATION OF AC MACHINES Free exposure, 6 h

 with the

 presentation on-

-line c 1
+line

 Chapter 5.
 MATERIALS PROCESSING IN Free exposure, 6 h

 ELECTROMAGNETIC FIELD with the

 presentation on-

-T 1 line 20.1
+line

-Total Pilitan and the 28 h
+Total 28 h

-Bibliography Siloghi M. Maghier T. Leves T. Flootrotchnic industrial.
-Editure University ii din Oradaa 2002 ISDN 072 612 111 4

-Silaghi, M., Maghiar, T, Leuca, T., -Electrotehnic industrial, Editura Universit ii diii Oradea, 2002, ISDN 973-013-111-4
+Silaghi, M., Maghiar, T, Leuca, T., -Electrotehnic industrial, Editura Universit ii din Oradea, 2002, ISBN 973-613-111-4

-Pantea, M.D., Silaghi, A.M., Electrotehnica, Editura Universit ii din Oradea, 2010, ISBN 978-606-10-0011-1 Silaghi, A.M., Pantea, M.D. - Introducere in Electrotehnica, Editura Risoprint, 2010, ISBN 978-973-53-0258-0 Silaghi, A.M., Pantea, M.D., Silaghi, Helga - Electrotehnica industriala, Editura Universit ii din Oradea, 2010, ISBN 978-606-10-0186-6
+Pantea, M.D., Silaghi, A.M. - Electrotehnica, Editura Universit ii din Oradea, 2010, ISBN 978-606-10-0011-1 Silaghi, A.M., Pantea, M.D. - Introducere in Electrotehnica, Editura Risoprint, 2010, ISBN 978-973-53-0258-0 Silaghi, A.M., Pantea, M.D., Silaghi, Helga - Electrotehnica industriala, Editura Universit ii din Oradea, 2010, ISBN 978-606-10-0186-6